-For the years-ended December 31, 2018 and 2017, we performed interim and/or annual impairment reviews of our goodwill, as of November 30, and determined that there was no impairment of goodwill.
-The estimated enterprise value of our radio reporting unit exceeded its carrying value during our impairment testing.
+During 2019 and 2018, we performed interim and annual impairment reviews of our goodwill, as of November 30.
+Our impairment testing indicated that the estimated enterprise value of our radio reporting unit exceeded its carrying value.
 When evaluating our estimated enterprise value, we utilized an income approach which uses assumptions and estimates which among others include the aggregated expected revenues and operating margins generated by our FCC broadcasting licenses (i.e. our stations) and use of a risk adjusted discount rate.
+Based on our reviews it was determined that there was no impairment of goodwill for the years-ended December 31, 2019 and 2018.